c7f-m0d3/sandbox_compat/README.md

 ```
 This blocks all well-known instructions to reload CS segment register.

-In case CS segment register could be loaded within userland code, e.g. due to potential validation bugs, by using less-known or undocumented instructions or via self-modifying code, we could bypass restrictions on `__NR_open` and `__NR_mprotect` that are implemented by kernelmode.
+In case CS segment register could be somehow loaded by user code, e.g. due to potential validation bugs, by using less-known or undocumented instructions or via self-modifying code, we could bypass restrictions on `__NR_open` and `__NR_mprotect` that are implemented by kernelmode.
-I didn't indentify any method to perform such CS reload.
+I wasn't able to indentify any method to perform such CS reload.

-Next, the subroutine copies validate code to userland page and sets permissions to ensure that code cannot be modified:
+Next, the subroutine copies validated code to userland code page and sets permissions to ensure that code cannot be modified:
 ```
   if (mprotect(USER_CODE, PAGE_SIZE, PROT_READ | PROT_EXEC) != 0)
     err(1, "mprotect");